bluenviron/mediamtx/README.md

 #### RTSP cameras and servers

 Most IP cameras expose their video stream by using a RTSP server that is embedded into the camera itself.
+In particular, cameras that are compliant to ONVIF profile S or T meet this requirement.
 You can use _MediaMTX_ to connect to one or multiple existing RTSP servers and read their video streams:

 ```yml
 paths: